Meetings

 Same rule if the conversation has been about something personal, or about the team’s direction.
 The sentence is for tactical 1:1s, not every 1:1.

-If you want proof this works, watch senior people end meetings with their own bosses.
+Watch senior people end meetings with their own bosses.
 They don’t end with “thanks, see you next week.”
 They end with “anything you need from me this week?” or “is there anything I should prioritize differently?”
 It’s a senior move.
 Adopting it early is how you look senior sooner than you are.

 Filed under: Meetings , Managing Up